Quantum Annealing vs. QAOA: 127 Qubit Higher-Order Ising Problems on NISQ Computers: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the U.S. Department of Energy through the Los Alamos National Laboratory.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
+The research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20220656ER and the NNSA's Advanced Simulation and Computing Beyond Moore's Law Program at Los Alamos National Laboratory.
+This research used resources provided by the Darwin testbed at Los Alamos National Laboratory (LANL) which is funded by the Computational Systems and Software Environments subprogram of LANL's Advanced Simulation and Computing program (NNSA/DOE).
+This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program.
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
-The research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20220656ER.
-This research used resources provided by the Darwin testbed at Los Alamos National Laboratory (LANL) which is funded by the Computational Systems and Software Environments subprogram of LANL's Advanced Simulation and Computing program (NNSA/DOE).
+The authors would like to thank the anonymous reviewers for their helpful comments which helped to improve the manuscript.

 LA-UR-22-33077